Feature #15281: Stack one single SquashFS diff when upgrading

 The automatic upgrade bug this will fix was identified in aufs.
 Assuming overlayfs hasn't this bug:

-#4 Updated by anonym about 1 year ago
+#4 Updated by anonym over 1 year ago

 So in Tails 3.5 the